 This year-long professional development program will showcase current energy science, technologies and careers to enhance Energy Literacy Fellows’ ability to deliver energy-related content, conduct STEM-based activities and promote STEM career opportunities to students.
-Fellows will interact with diverse scientists, engineers and industry representatives to receive up-to-date, curriculum-relevant content and engage in hands-on, inquiry-based activities designed to support learning about the science of energy.
+Fellows will interact with diverse scientists and industry representatives to receive up-to-date, curriculum-relevant content and engage in hands-on, inquiry-based activities designed to support learning about energy.
 For more information, contact Dana Haine at firstname.lastname@example.org or 919-843-5735.

-The EGRET Program is a year-long professional development program designed to engage 5th grade teachers in hands-on, inquiry-based activities integrated across content areas that will prepare them to incorporate current, place-based content into their classrooms, sparking their students’ interest in conservation and environmental stewardship.
-Fellows interact with scientists, historians and environmental educators as they study the Tar-Pamlico river and Pamlico sound region during a summer institute and two weekend retreats in the watershed and engage in an online learning community.
+ExPLORE NC is a year-long teacher professional development program designed to engage 4th and 5th grade teachers in hands-on, inquiry-based activities integrated across content areas that will prepare them to incorporate current, place-based and outdoor instruction into their classrooms, sparking their students’ interest in conservation and environmental stewardship.
+Teachers interact with scientists, historians and environmental educators as they study the river basins of eastern NC during a summer institute and two weekend retreats and engage in an online learning community.
 For more information, contact Sarah Yelton at email@example.com or 919-966-0895.

 Public Health and Housing